-11.5.6.
+2.5.6.
 Publishing Federal Register Notices

-Project environmental notices of intent, availability, and statute of limitations are published in the Federal Register through FHWA or EPA because only federal agencies may publish notices in the Federal Register.
+Project environmental notices of intent, availability, and statute of limitations are published in the Federal Register through FHWA or United States Environmental Protection Agency (EPA) because only federal agencies may publish notices in the Federal Register.
 The draft notice will be prepared by the region project development team for REM review and transmittal to SEO.
 SEO will review the draft notice prior to requesting the required legal sufficiency review and determination from LAW.
-At the completion of the legal sufficiency review, LAW provides a written statement that the legal sufficiency review has been completed and all legal comments have been appropriately addressed.
-The LAW statement documenting completion of the legal sufficiency review and determination is included in the project file for privileged communications.
+Communications with LAW and legal advice are confidential and are maintained in a separate file for privileged communications, which is not available for consultant, public, or agency distribution or review.
+When all legal comments have been appropriately addressed, LAW provides a memorandum documenting that the legal sufficiency review has been completed.
+The LAW memorandum documenting completion of the legal sufficiency review is included in a non-confidential folder of the project file.
 After region, SEO and LAW reviews are complete, SEO forwards the draft notice to FHWA for publishing in the Federal Register.